Claire Oshetsky

-Claire Oshetsky is an American novelist.
-They were a science journalist.
-They are best known for their novel Chouette, which was longlisted for the 2022 PEN/Faulkner Award for Fiction, and won the William Saroyan International Prize for Writing.
-The audiobook adaptation of their sophomore novel, Poor Deer, is a finalist for Audie Award for Audiobook of the Year.
+Claire Oshetsky is an American novelist and a former science journalist.
+Their first novel Chouette was longlisted for the 2022 PEN/Faulkner Award for Fiction, and won the William Saroyan International Prize for Writing.
+Their sophomore novel, Poor Deer, won the 2024 Janet Heidinger Kafka Prize and the audiobook was a finalist for Audie Award for Audiobook of the Year.
+Their third novel, Evil Genius, was published in February 2026.